i-christian/school_management_system/deployment.md

 * `FIRST_SUPERUSER_PASSWORD`
 * `POSTGRES_PASSWORD`
 * `SECRET_KEY`
-* `LATEST_CHANGES`
-* `SMOKESHOW_AUTH_KEY`

 ## GitHub Action Deployment Workflows

-There are GitHub Action workflows in the `.github/workflows` directory already configured for deploying to the environments (GitHub Actions runners with the labels):
+There are GitHub Action workflows in the `.github/workflows` directory already configured for deploying to the environments (GitHub Actions runners with the labels: `self-hosted` and `production`):

-* `production`: after publishing a release.

-If you need to add extra environments you could use those as a starting point.

 ## URLs